Study suggests past COVID infection may not fend off omicron | Health

 But learning how much protection is provided by prior infection is important, especially in parts of the world where much of the population remains to be vaccinated.

 The study suggests “omicron will be able to overcome natural and probably vaccine-induced immunity to a significant degree,” Paul Hunter, a professor of medicine at the University of East Anglia, said in a written response to the findings.
-Just how much “is still unclear though it is doubtful that this will represent complete escape. ” (AP) MRJ
+Just how much “is still unclear though it is doubtful that this will represent complete escape.”

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)